 Michelle Sands worked for the majority of her career in the pharmaceutical industry as a bioanalytical chemist in drug metabolism for Pfizer, both in Connecticut as well as in California.
 In 2009, she moved from the lab into a “document specialist role.”
 Since 2011, she has been working in Regulatory Affairs in small biotech companies.

 Michelle received degrees from the University of California, Irvine in both Biology and Chemistry (BS) and from the University of Rhode Island in Analytical Chemistry (MS) prior to receiving her MS degree in Regulatory Affairs from SDSU.
-She is very involved with the San Diego Regulatory Affairs Network (SDRAN), where she is a member of the Board and the VP of Member Relations.
+She is very involved with the San Diego Regulatory Affairs Network (SDRAN), where she is President and a member of the Board.